Subchapter H. ADMINISTRATIVE PROCEDURES

 § 46.1122.
 HACCP plans.

-(1) Before engaging in an activity that requires a HACCP plan, a food facility applicant or food facility operator shall submit to the Department or licensor for approval a properly prepared HACCP plan as specified in subsection (b) and the relevant provisions of this chapter if any of the following occurs:
+(1) Before engaging in an activity that requires an HACCP plan, a retail food facility applicant or retail food facility operator shall submit to the Department or licensor for approval a properly prepared HACCP plan as specified in subsection (b) and the relevant provisions of this chapter if any of the following occurs:

-(i) Submission of a HACCP plan is required according to applicable Federal or State laws.
+(i) Submission of an HACCP plan is required according to applicable Federal or State laws.

 (iii) The Department or licensor determines that a food preparation or processing method requires a variance based on a plan submittal specified in § 46.1121(b) (relating to facility and operating plans), an inspectional finding or a variance request.

-(2) A food facility applicant or food facility operator shall have a properly prepared HACCP plan as specified in § 46.402 (relating to reduced oxygen packaging).
+(2) A retail food facility applicant or retail food facility operator shall have a properly prepared HACCP plan as specified in Subpart 3-502 of the Model Food Code, regarding specialized processing methods, for reduced oxygen packaging.

-(b) Contents of a HACCP plan.
-For a food facility that is required in subsection (a) to have a HACCP plan, the plan and specifications shall indicate the following:
+(b) Contents of an HACCP plan.
+For a retail food facility that is required under subsection (a) to have an HACCP plan, the plan and specifications must indicate the following:

 (1) A categorization of the types of potentially hazardous foods that are specified in the menu such as soups and sauces, salads, and bulk, solid foods such as meat roasts, or of other foods that are specified by the Department or licensor.